Oppihogit/Zero-Shot-Semantic-Segmentation-using-Diffusion-model/README.md

 ## METHODOLOGY
 ![alt text](overview.png)
-Our proposed method shown in the Figure, does not rely on pre-trained backbones. we stack seen class visual information with their pixel-level semantic expressions as training data and train a DDPM model to generate corresponding visual-semantic data.
+Our proposed method shown in the Figure, does not rely on pre-trained backbones. we stack seen class visual information with their pixel-level semantic expressions as training data and train a DDPM model to generate corresponding visual-semantic data.
 During the sampling process, we use images with unseen classes as the condition, guiding the